9 Different Types of Flies in Iowa

 Crane flies (Epiphragm fasciapenne) stretch out their one pair of wings as they rest on vegetation, window screens, and buildings.

-A band-winged bird The translucent wings of the cranefly are speckled with dark dots.
+A band-winged bird, the cranefly’s translucent wings are speckled with dark dots.
 The overall result is broad, black bands and thin, light bands.

 4. Bee-like Robber Fly

 Bee-like robber flies are next on our list of Types of flies in Iowa.
-It looks teeny, svelte, and black; bee-like Thief Flies resemble wasps or bees in appearance.
+They look teeny, svelte, and black, and bee-like Thief Flies resemble wasps or bees in appearance.

 They can fly well and only pose harm to the insects they consume.
 They don’t sting since they are flies.